 The analysis of discourse reveals that both types of narrative stories mostly employ the reference to the characters at the introduction.
 The samples end the spoken narrative stories mostly with phrases to end and the written narrative stories mostly with conclusions.
 As for the cohesion, both types of narrative stories employ four types of cohesion, namely reference, conjunction, repetition and lexical cohesion.
-The ellipsis does not appear in the spoken narrative stories.
-The comparison by percentage of cohesion in both types of narrative stories reveals that the spoken narrative stories employ more conjunction and repetition than the written narrative stories whereas the written narrative stories employ more lexical cohesion and reference than the spoken narrative stories.
+The ellipsis does not appear in the spoken narrative stories reveals that the spoken narrative stories employ more conjunction and repetition than the written narrative stories whereas the written narrative stories employ more lexical cohesion and reference than the spoken narrative stories.